triciaosi/python-challenge/README.md

 * The greatest decrease in profits (date and amount) over the entire period

- Below is a screesnhot of my analysis:
+ Below is a screesnhot of my analysis directly from my terminal:

 <img width="679" alt="Pybank Result" src="https://user-images.githubusercontent.com/120411585/213376610-936df5fd-81b5-4d13-964f-44074ce4215a.png">